Travel insurance for asthma

 Can you fly with asthma?

-- Yes, if your asthma symptoms are well controlled and you’re otherwise healthy you should have no problem travelling by plane but you should still check with your doctor first.
-However, if your asthma is severe, the reduced air pressure in the plane may cause you breathing problems and your doctor or asthma nurse may recommend in-flight oxygen.
+- Yes, flying with asthma is generally okay if you’re symptoms are well controlled and you’re otherwise healthy you should have no problem but you should still check with your doctor first.
+However, if your asthma is severe, the reduced air pressure in the plane may cause you breathing problems and your doctor or nurse may recommend in-flight oxygen.

 I need several inhalers for my asthma, if I lose them on holiday what do I do?